second-state/SOLL/doc/guides/DevGuide.md

 ## Compile and execute basic smart contracts

-To show how to use SOLL to compile and execute smart contracts, we provide a very basic example to demostrate it.
+To show how to use SOLL to compile and execute smart contracts, we provide a very basic example to demonstrate it.
 In this example, the smart contract will provide Safe Math machnism that will make sure that calculation results will not be overflow or divided by zero.
 In following steps, we will show how to compile this example and use our benchmark to run this smart contract.

 **Phase 1.
 Use SOLL generate .ll from test contract**